 Before finalizing the Clean Water Rule in 2015, EPA held more than 400 meetings with stakeholders across the country, and published a synthesis of more than 1200 peer-reviewed scientific publications.
 This scientific review showed that the small streams and wetlands protected by the Rule are vital to larger downstream waters.
 More than one million people commented during the Clean Water Rule’s rule-making process.

 The Trump Administration has a two-step plan to narrow the scope of Clean Water Act protections.

-Second, Trump Administration officials have stated that they intend to issue a new rule with a different definition of which “waters” are protected by the Clean Water Act.
-The Administration plans a second rule-making process to adopt a new definition.
+Second, Trump Administration officials plan to issue a second rule with a different definition of which “waters” are protected by the Clean Water Act.
+The Administration has held teleconferences and meeting to gather input but has not yet issued a proposal for the second rule.
 The Trump Administration has signaled its intent to define Clean Water Act protections very narrowly, providing protections only to “navigable waters.”
 This definition would exclude thousands of miles of smaller streams and millions of acres of wetlands all across the U.S..
 Since many of these smaller waterways are in the headwaters of larger rivers, pollution from these excluded streams would inevitably impact “navigable” waters downstream.